The Hole (2001 film): Plot

-Phillipa is skeptical of Liz's story.
-Martin is subsequently taken into police custody, where he tells an entirely different story: he claims Liz and Frankie orchestrated the scheme for Liz to get to know Mike better, and for Frankie to spend time with Geoff.
-Liz is not the unpopular loner she has portrayed herself as: in fact, it is Martin who is the loner while Liz and Frankie are the popular girls.
+Phillipa is skeptical of Liz's version of events.
+Martin is subsequently taken into police custody, where he tells an entirely different story: he claims it was Liz and Frankie who orchestrated the scheme for Liz to get to know Mike better and for Frankie to spend time with Geoff.
+Liz is not the unpopular loner she has portrayed herself as: in fact, it is Martin who is the loner, while Liz and Frankie are the popular girls.
 Meanwhile, Liz returns home, where she experiences disturbing flashbacks about what happened.
 An enraged Martin goes to visit Liz, believing she is framing him.
-She runs from him through the garden and approaches a weir.
-Martin cries, and Liz says she knew they would let him go because they could not prove anything.
+She runs from him through the garden and onto a walkway above a weir.
+Martin cries, but Liz says she knew the police would let him go because they could not prove anything.